PANCAKES

 Step by step:

 1. In a large bowl, mix both flours.
 Make a well in the centre, and pour in 2 cups of beer and 1 cup of water.
 Mix until smooth.
-Cover with a wet cloth preventing the batter from drying, and let ferment overnight.
+Cover the batter with a wet cloth to prevent it from drying, and let it ferment overnight.

-3. Heat the skillet or heavy/cast iron frying pan over medium-high flame.
+3. Heat the skillet or a heavy cast-iron frying pan over a medium-high flame.

-This step is really essential.
-The frying pan needs to be well heated.
-Otherwise, your pancakes will keep sticking to it, tear, and you will need to scrub the pan clean over and over.
+This step is essential.
+The frying pan needs to be well-heated.
+Otherwise, your pancakes will keep sticking to it, tear, and you will need to scrub the pan clean repeatedly.
 You probably know the story...

 You may check the heat by sprinkling a few drops of water on the pan.
 The droplets should jump and evaporate quickly.

-4. Oil the pan lightly, and pour in 1/2 cup of the batter for each pancake.
-Gold-brown on both sides, and serve warm.
+4. Lightly oil the pan, and pour in 1/2 cup of the batter for each pancake.
+You may cover the pancake with a lid and bake-steam until they are light golden brown on both sides, and serve warm.

 Tips: